do-wen/stefan-solid-gas/README.md

-# stefan-solid-gas
-Stefan problem for solids and rarefied gases
+# Stefan problem for solids and rarefied gases